gonsie/gonsie.github.io/_posts/2016-02-17-theory-of-writing.md

 ## Content Editing

-Text should be editing plain ascii text files, possibly with markup language (HTML or Markdown).
+Text should be edited in plain ascii text files, possibly with markup language (TeX or Markdown).

 When using git, each sentence gets its own line.
 Sentences are the basic unit in writing, using one-line-per-sentence allows for easy parsing of diffs.